 In developing the new governance structures for Clinical Medicine, the priority areas for the first year of the Institute will be education and training.

 The Institute will also support professional affairs related to clinical medicine and will aim to forge close working relationships with specialist professional societies, hospitals and other healthcare sites, the HSE, universities, other postgraduate medical training bodies, and the Medical Council.

-Professor Anthony O'Regan is Dean of the Institute of Medicine in the Royal College of Physicians of Ireland.
-He is also a Senior Fellow on RCPI Council and was previously Dean of Postgraduate Specialist Training.
-A Consultant in Respiratory and Internal Medicine in University Hospital Galway, Prof O’Regan is the Chief Academic Officer for Saolta University Healthcare Group and is appointed as Honorary Professor of Medicine at the National University of Ireland, Galway.
+Professor Anthony O'Regan is Dean of the Institute of Medicine.
+A Consultant in Respiratory and Internal Medicine in University Hospital Galway, Professor O’Regan is the Chief Academic Officer for Saolta University Healthcare Group and an Honorary Professor of Medicine at the National University of Ireland, Galway.
 Professor O’Regan graduated from University College Dublin in 1990.
 He completed postgraduate training at the Medical College of Wisconsin and Boston University School of Medicine.
-In addition to holding Fellowship of the Royal College of Physicians of Ireland, Prof O’Regan is American board certified in Internal Medicine, Pulmonary Medicine, Critical Care Medicine, and Allergy and Immunology, and is a fellow of the American College of Chest Physicians.
-He was conferred with an MD doctorate from UCD in 2003, and has received several distinguished teaching awards in both Ireland and the USA.
-The is a past president of the Irish Thoracic Society and co-author of the history of the Society published in 2019.
+In addition to holding Fellowship of the Royal College of Physicians of Ireland, Professor O’Regan is American board certified in Internal Medicine, Pulmonary Medicine, Critical Care Medicine, and Allergy and Immunology, and is a Fellow of the American College of Chest Physicians.
+He was conferred with an MD doctorate from UCD in 2003 and has received several distinguished teaching awards in both Ireland and the USA.
+He is a past-President of the Irish Thoracic Society.